What Is a Strict Liability Personal Injury Claim?

 copy of washingtonian 1.png

-The most significant difference between strict liability and negligence lies in what you must prove to win your case.
-In a negligence claim, you must demonstrate that the defendant owed you a duty of care, breached that duty by acting unreasonably, and this breach directly caused your injuries.
-Strict liability eliminates the need to prove breach of duty or unreasonable conduct.
-Instead, you need only show that the defendant’s inherently dangerous activity or defective product caused your harm.
+The key difference between strict liability and negligence is what you have to prove.
+In negligence, you have to show that the defendant had a duty of care, they broke it by acting unreasonably, and that it caused your injuries.
+Strict liability doesn’t require proving breach or unreasonable conduct, only that an inherently dangerous activity or faulty product caused harm.

 Common Strict Liability Cases in Washington, DC